sarahcec/ipsie/FAL2-requirements.md

   - To mitigate the risk of unauthorized exposure of sensitive information (e.g., shoulder surfing), the IdP SHALL, by default, mask sensitive information displayed to the subscriber.
 For more details on masking, see Sec.
 8 on usability considerations.
 - An IdP MAY employ mechanisms to remember and re-transmit the same set of attributes to the same RP, remembering the authorized party’s decision.
 This mechanism is associated with the subscriber account as managed by the IdP.
   - If such a mechanism is provided, the IdP SHALL allow the authorized party to revoke such remembered access at a future time.
+- **OIDC SL1:** N/A - trust agreements have been deferred at this time

 **Section 4.6.2 RP-Controlled Decisions**
 **Section 4.6.2.1 RP Allowlists of IdPs**